olizzh0105/review-data-source-analysis/assessment.md

 `Retrieve reviews -> normalize fields -> store data -> analyze sentiment`

-However, the repeatability of collecting public reviews from third-party applications should still be confirmed through practical testing.
+Initial practical testing showed relatively consistent public-page retrieval for the Apple App Store representative page.

+However, the lightweight HTML extraction test did not successfully identify individual review blocks using the tested selectors.
+This suggests that basic public-page access is relatively stable, but structured review extraction may require a different extraction method or data-access approach.

-**Assessment: High for owned apps; public collection to be validated**
+**Assessment: High for owned apps; Medium for public-page collection in limited testing**

 #### Restrictions and Operational Risk